 How to Use Essential Oils for Sleep

-Alcohol is a depressant, which can help you feel drowsy much faster, but it also leads to poor quality sleep later in the night as the body tries to process it.
-The following are some effects of alcohol that occur during your sleep:
+Alcohol is a depressant, which makes you feel drowsy, but it also leads to poor quality sleep later in the night as the body tries to process it.

-While this may sound good, delta and alpha activity after drinking may interfere with restorative sleep.
-You won’t feel the effects of these changes in brain patterns during your sleep.
-However, any interruption in your sleep patterns can leave you feeling lethargic and irritable the next morning.
+While this may sound positive, delta and alpha activity after drinking may interfere with restorative sleep.
+You won’t experience the effects of these changes in brain patterns during sleep.

-Your circadian rhythm, also known as your biological clock or sleep/wake cycle, is a natural, internal system that is designed to regulate feelings of wakefulness and sleepiness over a 24-hour period.
+Your circadian rhythm (biological clock or sleep-wake cycle) is a natural, internal system designed to regulate feelings of wakefulness and sleepiness over 24 hours.

-Drinking before bedtime can help you fall asleep quickly, but it can also lead to frequent awakenings throughout the night.
-Chances are you won’t remember waking up, but it can leave you feeling foggy and lethargic when you wake up.
+Drinking before bedtime helps you fall asleep sooner but leads to frequent awakenings.
+The chances are you won’t remember waking up, but it can leave you feeling foggy and lethargic when you wake up.

-Alcohol interferes with the production of melatonin and other chemicals responsible for stimulating sleepiness.
-These chemicals tend to subside after your body receives enough sleep.
+Alcohol interferes with the production of melatonin and other chemicals responsible for stimulating sleepiness, and these chemicals subside after your body receives enough sleep.

-However, drinking can cause them to curb much faster than they should.
+Drinking can cause them to curb faster than they should.
 Alcohol triggers the production of adenosine, a sleep-enhancing chemical in the brain, which explains the rapid onset of sleep.

 Unfortunately, because the chemical diminishes quickly, it can cause you to wake up before your body has received enough rest.